mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Locks

-The use of a lock can prevent the deletion or modification of a resource group and its contents.
+The use of a **Lock** can prevent the deletion or modification of a resource group and its contents.

 The two types of locks are "Read-only" and "Delete" where in the former case no resources can be added or removed, while in the latter case you can still add new resources to the resource group - you just can't delete them.